-Medical secretaries are the friendly face that welcomes you to your physician’s office.
+Medical secretaries are the friendly faces that welcome you to your physician’s office.
 Every day, they liaise with healthcare professionals to ensure patients receive the quality care they deserve.

-Texas has the highest employment of medical secretaries in the country and is expecting 30% more opportunities over the next three years.
-That’s over 3,500 new job openings every single year!
+Texas has one of the highest employment rates of medical secretaries in the country and is expected to grow even more over the next few years.
+According to the U.S. Bureau of Labor Statistics, the employment of medical secretaries is expected to grow 10% by 2029.
 Medical secretaries have Monday through Friday jobs.
 Depending on what time the practice opens, the hours can be very good, too.
 There is plenty of job security given the demand for the profession, and the pay is competitive.
 If you bring skills above and beyond the job posting, such as knowing a second language, the pay scale will increase.

 There are many women in Texas who are looking to stand on their own two feet to support themselves or their families.
 The healthcare industry is a great field to break into right now, and it’s not going anywhere anytime soon.
 If you’re in your 20’s or 30’s, this is one of the best industries in which you can start a long-term career.